lin-stephanie/astro-antfustyle-theme/src/content/blog/customizing-github-activity-pages.md

 ## Wrapping Up

-The theme uses [SSG (Static Site Generation)](https://developer.mozilla.org/en-US/docs/Glossary/SSG), so `/releases` and `/prs` updates rely on periodic rebuilds, which may cause slight delays (acceptable for GitHub data).
-For real-time updates, keep the current UI but switch to [SSR (Server-side Rendering)](https://docs.astro.build/en/guides/on-demand-rendering/).
-Check the official docs for details.
+The theme uses [SSG (Static Site Generation)](https://developer.mozilla.org/en-US/docs/Glossary/SSG), so the data shown on `/releases` and `/prs` is refreshed through build-time loaders that rely on periodic rebuilds, which may cause slight delays.
+For GitHub activity data, this is usually acceptable.

-Looking forward, the theme will continue leveraging Astro loaders to enable showcasing diverse external personal data. 🧩
+Starting with [Astro 6](https://astro.build/blog/astro-6/#live-content-collections), Astro also supports fetching [live content collections](https://docs.astro.build/en/guides/content-collections/#live-content-collections) at request time through [live loaders](https://docs.astro.build/en/reference/content-loader-reference/#live-loaders), without a rebuild step.
+So if you want to show near real-time GitHub activity, you can consider switching to [`liveGithubReleasesLoader`](https://github.com/lin-stephanie/astro-loaders/tree/main/packages/astro-loader-github-releases#livegithubreleasesloader-live-collection) and [`liveGithubPrsLoader`](https://github.com/lin-stephanie/astro-loaders/tree/main/packages/astro-loader-github-prs#livegithubprsloader-live-collection), together with an adapter that supports [on-demand rendering](https://docs.astro.build/en/guides/on-demand-rendering/).

+If you take that route, your site will no longer be a fully static SSG site, because those pages will depend on SSR (server-side rendering). 📶

 :::details
 ::summary[Changelog]
 2025-03-31
-- Add: A GitHub PAT Is Needed for PRs and for Releases in `mode: 'repoList'`
+- Add the GitHub PAT requirement for PRs and releases in `mode: 'repoList'`

 2025-04-30
-- Changes for Astro 5.7
+- Update for Astro 5.7

+2026-04-17
+- Update terminology
+- Add notes about Astro 6 live loaders

 [View full history](https://github.com/lin-stephanie/astro-antfustyle-theme/commits/main/src/content/blog/customizing-github-activity-pages.md)
 :::